RAry-n/connexus-hackfest24/README.md

 * Tools: Git, GitHub 💻

 ## Workflow:
+* ✅ Add Firebase Phone Authentication to the project for in-app messaging and video conferencing
+* ✅ Add in-app messaging using Firebase Realtime Database
-* Implement converation (speech-to-text and text-to-speech) using Google Cloud API through flutter speech-to-text and text-to-speech plugins
+* ✅ Implement conversation (speech-to-text and text-to-speech) using Google Cloud API through Flutter speech-to-text and text-to-speech plugins
-* Integrate YOLO V5 TFLite model into app
+* ✅ Integrate the Machine Learning Model into the app for Sign Language Detection (American Sign Language)
-* Integrate the Agora SDK to implement Video Calls
+* ✅ Integrate the Agora SDK to implement Video Calls and Group Chats
-* Add the above added features to the video calling feature
+* ⚠️ Add the above added features to the video calling feature using Agora SDK frame observers (In Progress)

 Enhancing accessibility and inclusivity, one communication at a time! 🌟